Tips for Tidying Up Your Patio

 Take care of all your growing plants by investing in a gardening bench.
 Spacious surfaces make wonderful workspaces, while shelving below allows you to store your garden tools, additional pots and soil.
 For smaller gardens, use a gardening cart for compact storage that you can move where and when you need it.

 Part of organizing your patio includes making it as stylish as it is clean and well kept.
 Consider how you use the space, whether you spend time playing with the kids, gardening or cooking out.
 Then, base your patio layout on those activities.
 An easy way to begin your decorating scheme is to separate the space into different zones.

 By creating outdoor zones for play, lounging and dining, you can easily determine where certain items belong.
 You can also divide your patio or backyard visually with decor, color schemes and furniture.
 Consider the decorating tips below to organize your patio like a pro:

 - Color, Theme & Furniture: Strategic use of color and beachy, nautical and other outdoor themes can help separate parts of your yard.
 You can also mix and match furniture to differentiate between a comfy wicker lounge area and a refined metal dining arrangement.

 - Lighting: Outdoor lighting makes it easier to see certain areas of your yard after sunset.
 Hang string lights around a fire pit surrounded by Adirondack chairs to set a lounge area apart from play spaces or dining areas.
-Or, accessorize your tiki bar with a few torches so you can keep the party going long after dark.

 - Privacy Screens: Outdoor dividers and privacy screens create a physical border where you need one.
 Conceal your air conditioning unit with a few screens in the same color or finish as your fencing, home siding or color palette.